 - There are no brokerage fees, Stamp duty, and transaction charges

 - The securities bought on fresh issues can be sold in the secondary market.
 So, the a low risk of investment.

-- It is very hard for retail investors to get the slot in IPO is oversubscribed.
+- It is very hard for retail investors to get into an oversubscribed IPO.

 - There is no historical data on the share price.

-- Even the financial and fundamental valuation parameters are limited to 3-4 years.
+- The financial and fundamental valuation parameters are limited to 3-4 years.

-- Primary markets are when investors are able to purchase securities directly from the issuer.
+- Primary markets are when investors can purchase securities directly from the issuer.

 - In the primary market, companies sell new stocks and bonds to the public for the first time, such as with an initial public offering (IPO) – often at a pre-determined or negotiated price.

-- Stock exchanges instead represent secondary markets, where investors buy and sell from one another.
+- Stock exchanges represent secondary markets, where investors buy and sell from one another.

 - There is a process involved in the issue of funds in return for securities.
-They are New Issue Offer, Underwriting Instructions, and Distribution of new issues.
+They are New Issue Offers, Underwriting Instructions, and Distribution of new issues.